nus-cs2103-AY2324S2/ip/docs/README.md

 3. Copy the file to the directory you want to use as the *home folder* for your Blu application.
 4. Open a command terminal, `cd` into the directory where `blu.jar` is in, and use the `java -jar blu.jar` command to run the application.

-> Blu will prompt you to select a CSV file to store the task list, Blu will create `./data/data.csv` if no file is selected.
+> **NOTE** Blu will prompt you to select a CSV file to store the task list.
+If no file is selected, Blu will create `./data/data.csv`.

 5. After a storage file has been selected, A GUI similar to the below should appear in a few seconds.